II. PRELIMINARY PROCEEDINGS

 (F) the general circumstances under which the defendant may obtain pretrial release; and

-(G) the right to a preliminary examination.
+(G) the right to a preliminary hearing.

-(e) Indictment Before Preliminary Examination; Exceptions.
+(e) Indictment Before Preliminary Hearing; Exceptions.

 (1) Entitlement to Preliminary Hearing.
 Any defendant arrested or served with a criminal summons prior to indictment or presentment for a misdemeanor or felony, except small offenses, is entitled to a preliminary hearing.
 A preliminary hearing may be waived as set forth by subsection (2) or as otherwise provided in this rule.